peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Parameters:</b>

- * <i>str</i>: A string containing only basic digits 0 to 9 (U + 0030 to U + 0039), except that it may start with a minus sign ("-", U + 002D).
+ * <i>str</i>: A string containing only basic digits 0 to 9 (U + 0030 to U+0039), except that it may start with a minus sign ("-", U+002D).

 <b>Returns:</b>

-A BigInteger object with the same value as given in the string.
+An arbitrary-precision integer with the same value as given in the string.

 <b>Exceptions:</b>